palastri/eslint-plugin-react/README.md

 ### Recommended

 This plugin exports a recommended configuration that enforces good testing practices.
-To enable this configuration use the `extends` property in your `.eslintrc` config file:
+To enable this configuration, please use the `extends` property in the `.eslintrc` config file:

 ```json
 {